bbqkees/vbus-arduino-domoticz/README.md

 ## Hardware:
 * VBus RX interface circuit
 * Arduino Mega + Wiznet Ethernet Shield
-* Raspberry Pi with Domoticz
+* Device running your Domoticz

 VBus is NOT RS485.
 So you need a specific converter circuit to make the VBus data readable for the Arduino UART.
 See f.i.
 [Here](https://piamble.wordpress.com/tag/vbus/).